coleman2246/Out-of-Stock-Reminder/README.md

 This command will send SMS notifications to the phone number ``555-555-555`` and email notifications to ``email@gmail.com`` from the email ``email12@gmail.com``.
 This command will also have terminal output
 ## Future
-- In the future using selenium a auto-buy option maybe be implemented
+- In the future using selenium, a auto-buy option maybe be implemented
 - Better/more consistent documentation